MAlazhariy/time_calculator/README.md

 ## Features

 - **Time Calculation**: Add multiple time entries in `hh:mm:ss` **or** `hh:mm` format and get the total time worked.
-- **Earnings Calculation**: Enter your hourly rate to calculate your total earnings based on the time worked.
+- **Price Calculation**: Enter your hourly rate to calculate your total price based on the time worked.

 ## How to Use